Random G-expectations: Formulation of the control problem

 Then $\bD$ is uniformly continuous; the proof is a direct extension of the above. \end{example}

-We close this section by a remark relating the ``random $G$''-expectations to a class of state-dependent nonlinear heat equations.

-\begin{remark} We consider a Markovian case of Example~\ref{ex:unifContD}, where the functions delimiting $\bD$ depend only on the current state.
-Indeed, let $a,b:\R\to\R$ be bounded, uniformly continuous functions such that $0\leq a\leq b$ and $b-a$ is bounded away from zero, and define
+We close this section by a remark relating the ``random $G$''-expectations to a class of state-dependent nonlinear heat equations. \begin{remark} We consider a Markovian case of Example~\ref{exunifContD}, where the functions delimiting $\bD$ depend only on the current state.
+Indeed, let $a,b\dvtx\R\to\R$ be bounded, uniformly continuous functions such that $0\leq a\leq b$ and $b-a$ is bounded away from zero, and define

 (Of course, an additional time-dependence could also be included.)
-Moreover, let $f:\R\to\R$ be a bounded, uniformly continuous function and consider
+Moreover, let $f\dvtx\R\to\R$ be a bounded, uniformly continuous function and consider

-We claim that the (unique, continuous) viscosity solution $u$ of~\eqref{eq:PDE} satisfies
+We claim that the (unique, continuous) viscosity solution $u$ of (\ref{eqPDE}) satisfies